JanssenProject/jans/README.md

 1. **[jans-core](jans-core)**: This library has code that is shared across several janssen projects.
 You will most likely need this project when you build other Janssen components.

-1. **[jans-orm](jans-orm)**: This is the library for persistence and caching implemenations in Janssen.
-Currently LDAP and Couchbase are supported.
+1. **[jans-orm](jans-orm)**: This is the library for persistence and caching implementations in Janssen.
+Currently, LDAP and Couchbase are supported.
 RDBMS is coming soon.

 1. **[Agama](agama)**: Agama module offers an alternative way to build authentication flows in Janssen Server.
 With Agama, flows are coded in a DSL (domain specific language) designed for the sole purpose of writing web flows.